elschweighofer/sfr_pi/README.md

 # sfr_pi
+This project will read temparature and humidity values from a sensor and push them to a kafka cluster.
+Java console apps then either conusme or transoform the values.

-## Startup Kafka Cluster
+## Setup Step 1: Startup Kafka Cluster
 Run
 - $ cd server
 - $ docker-compose up
 To start all docker containers and the kafka cluster including a schema registry with avro.
 Wait for around 2 minutes to give the contianers a chance to boot up.
 Check the health status with $ docker ps

-## Server
+## Setup Step 2: Producer, Transformer & Consumer
-Java Maven Project features a transformer, 2 consumer,a producer and Avro Schemas based on https://docs.confluent.io/platform/current/schema-registry/schema_registry_onprem_tutorial.html#schema-definition
+Java Maven Project features a transformer, 2 consumer and a producer each with Avro Schemas based on https://docs.confluent.io/platform/current/schema-registry/schema_registry_onprem_tutorial.html#schema-definition

 The transformer is a running average of temparatures, its comitting the values into an own Avro schema.